speechly/api/cpp/README.md

 ### Send audio

-Audio should be sent as in 16-bit format.
+Audio should be sent in 16-bit / 16kHz format.
 In the example `audio` is an array of bytes and `number` is a number of chunks in the array.

 ```c++
 SLURequest sluRequest;